 In 1998 The New York Times quoted David Bowie as having said, “Art was, seriously, the only thing I’d ever wanted to own.
 It has always been for me a stable nourishment.”
 Fine words from a man of fine music.
-The musician is known to have been an ardent collector of art, a personal side of him that was hidden from the public for a long time.
-The rich art collection of the English songwriter, who died in January this year at the age of 69, is going to be revealed this November when Sotheby’s will stage the “Bowie/Collector”.
+The musician is known to have been an ardent collector of art, a personal side of him hidden from the public for a long time.
+The rich art collection of the English songwriter, who died in January this year at the age of 69, will be revealed this November when Sotheby’s will stage the “Bowie/Collector.”

-Other genres include Outsider Art, Surrealism, Contemporary African art, works of Italian designer Ettore Sottsass and the Memphis group.
+Other genres include Outsider Art, Surrealism, Contemporary African art, Italian designer Ettore Sottsass and the Memphis group.
 The sale will be held from November 1 to 10 at Sotheby’s New Bond Street galleries in London.
-It will also feature other rare curios from the artist’s life such as his record player of choice.
-A preview to the sale will begin on Wednesday, July 20 in London, until August 9, followed by exhibitions in Los Angeles, New York and Hong Kong.
+It will also feature other rare curios from the artist’s life, such as his record player of choice.
+A preview of the sale will begin on Wednesday, July 20, in London, until August 9, followed by exhibitions in Los Angeles, New York, and Hong Kong.